EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: conclusion

 \section{conclusion}

 In this paper, we present EviDep, a trustworthy multimodal depression estimation framework that moves beyond deterministic point estimation by reformulating the regression task as an evidence-collection process.
-By integrating a Frequency-aware Feature Extraction module to decouple stable macro-level affective baselines from transient micro-level behavioral bursts, and a Disentangled Evidential Learning strategy to separate cross-modal shared consensus from modality-specific nuances, EviDep ensures that the subsequent Normal-Inverse-Gamma fusion operates on genuinely complementary and low-redundancy diagnostic evidence.
+By integrating a Frequency-aware Feature Extraction module to decouple stable macro-level affective baselines from transient micro-level behavioral bursts, and a Disentangled Evidential Learning strategy to separate cross-modal shared consensus from modality-specific nuances, EviDep ensures that the subsequent Normal-Inverse-Gamma fusion operates on genuinely complementary and low-redundancy behavioral evidence.
 Extensive experiments on AVEC 2013, AVEC 2014, DAIC-WOZ, and E-DAIC demonstrate that EviDep achieves state-of-the-art predictive accuracy while maintaining well-calibrated uncertainty estimates, with epistemic uncertainty consistently correlated with actual prediction error.
-These properties collectively establish EviDep as a practically viable framework for risk-aware clinical depression screening, where knowing when not to trust a prediction is as important as the prediction itself.
+These properties collectively establish EviDep as a practically viable framework for risk-aware clinical depression screening, where knowing when not to trust a prediction is as important as the prediction itself. \begin{IEEEbiography} [{ }]{Fangyuan Liu} is currently pursuing the M.E. degree with the School of Computer Science and Technology, University of Science and Technology of China (USTC), Hefei, China.
+He is also affiliated with the State Key Laboratory of Cognitive Intelligence.
+His research interests include Multimodal Depression Recognition and Analysis, Computer Vision, and Affective Computing. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Sirui Zhao} received the PhD degree with the Department of Computer Science and Technology from University of Science and Technology of China (USTC).
+He is currently working as an associate researcher of School of Computer Science and Technology, USTC.
+His research interests include automatic micro-expressions analysis, human-computer interaction (HCI), and affect computing.
+He has published 40+ papers in refereed conferences and journals, including ACM Multimedia Conference, CVPR, KDD, ICME, IEEE TAFFC/TMM, ACM TOMM, Neural Networks, etc. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Zeyu Zhang} is currently pursuing the M.E. degree in Computer Science at the University of Science and Technology of China (USTC), Hefei, China.
+He is also affiliated with the State Key Laboratory of Cognitive Intelligence.
+His research interests include Computer Vision, Multimedia Information Processing and Affective Computing. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Jinyang Huang} is an Associate Professor with the School of Computer Science and Information Engineering, Hefei University of Technology (HFUT).
+His research interests include multimodal perception, human-computer interaction, wireless security, and signal processing.
+He has published over 60 papers in leading journals and conferences, including ToN, TMC, TIFS, TDSC, MobiCom, IEEE S\&P, USENIX Security, NeurIPS, INFOCOM, and ACM MM.
+He received the Young Scientist Award from Anhui Computer Federation and the IEEE HITC Distinguished Ph.D.
+Dissertation Award. \end{IEEEbiography}